-Our audit of your financial statements is underway, and subject to outstanding testing below being resolved, we anticipate issuing an unqualified audit opinion following the Audit, Governance and Standards Committee meeting on 17 December 2020, as detailed in Appendix E. The outstanding items referred to above include:
+Our audit of your financial statements is underway, and subject to outstanding testing below being resolved, we anticipate issuing an unqualified audit opinion following the Audit, Governance and Standards Committee meeting on 1 February 2021, as detailed in Appendix E. The outstanding items referred to above include:

-- audit procedures around significant risk areas including valuation of property, plant and equipment and the net pension liability; - testing of a sample of journals to supporting evidence in order to address the risk of management override of controls; - substantive audit testing in relation to income, expenditure, debtors, creditors, grants and employee remuneration; - testing of the rights and obligations of opening property, plant and equipment balances; - · testing of investments and borrowings balances; - review and testing of disclosure notes, such as financial instruments and capital expenditure and financing; - review of the Collection Fund and Housing Revenue Account; - · receipt and review of management representation letter; and - receipt and review of the final set of financial statements.
+- audit procedures around significant risk areas including valuation of property, plant and equipment and the net pension liability; - completion of our substantive audit testing in relation to income, expenditure, debtors, creditors, grants and employee remuneration; - testing of the rights and obligations of opening property, plant and equipment balances; - review and testing of disclosure notes, such as financial instruments and capital expenditure and financing; - · receipt and review of management representation letter; and - review of the final set of financial statements.